-Problems can arise when organizations attempt to use an Agile methodology to solve enterprise-wide problems or for particularly complex projects.
-The Agile process needs to be scaled to meet these increased demands and address particular enterprise issues, such as inadequate stakeholder support or a shortage of user experience designers, security specialists, and other IT resources needed to support the scaled Agile effort.
+Problems can arise when organizations attempt to use a single-team Agile methodology to solve enterprise-wide problems or for particularly complex projects.
+The Agile process needs to be scaled to meet these increased demands and address enterprise issues, such as inadequate stakeholder support or a shortage of user experience designers, security specialists, and other IT resources needed to support the scaled Agile effort.

 What is scaled Agile?

-In simple terms, “scaled Agile” could be described as the large-scale development and delivery of enterprise-class systems and software, involving many teams.
-In truth, scaled Agile means different things to different organizations, but the idea generally is that Agile practices are spread across different teams and departments throughout the enterprise.
+Scaled Agile is the large-scale development and delivery of enterprise-class systems and software, involving many teams.
+In truth, scaled Agile means different things to different organizations, but the idea generally is that Agile practices are spread across various teams and departments throughout the enterprise.

 Agile frameworks, such as Scrum and Kanban, enable software teams to deliver solutions to customers faster, with more reliable results.
 Implementing Agile at the individual team level is relatively easy.
 In its most basic form, it works best in teams of five to nine.